tartley/resume/Jonathan-Hartley-resume.md

 **Antidote.me,**\  technical founder of architectural, design, and mentoring responsibilities.
 **Made.com,**\     Usually these roles created web APIs in Python, ingesting, transforming and **BATS Trading,**\ indexing large amounts of data.
-At e-commerce startup *Rangespan*, we **Rangespan**\     integrated with hundreds of suppliers to ingest data for 100 million product *Contracts,*\      lines, and then routed over a billion sales from participating retailers to *June 2017 to*\    dynamically selected suppliers.
+At e-commerce startup *Rangespan*, we **Rangespan**\     integrated with hundreds of suppliers, using AWS to ingest data for 100 million *Contracts,*\      product lines, and then routed over a billion sales from participating retailers *June 2017 to*\    to dynamically selected suppliers.
-*June 2011*        At furniture retailer *made.com*, the backend Enterprise Resource Planning team
+*June 2011*        At furniture retailer *made.com*, I was hired to fix the dysfunctional Enterprise
-                   was dysfunctional, moribund from years of technical debt.
-I was hired to turn it around.
-I mentored the team, hired new members, replaced the existing week-long manual deployment process with modern CI/CD, and radically overhauled the team's processes and codebase, allowing the team to start delivering new business-critical features to production on a predictable schedule.
+                   Resource Planning team, which was moribund from years of technical debt.
+I mentored individual team members, hired some new ones, and replaced the week-long manual deploy process with modern CI/CD.
+Together we then radically overhauled the team's processes and codebase, allowing the team to start delivering business-critical features to production.

 **Resolver**\      Hardcore eXtreme Programming startup, doing pairing and TDD, producing **Systems**\       Python and .Net applications for financial and scientific clients.